josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ```
 ### 12.Creating user with su privileges
 ```
-  - 1.$ useradd -mg wheel *jose* -> adding user
+  - 1.$ useradd -mg wheel *jose* -> replace *jose* with the desired name for the main user

   - 2.$ passwd jose -> giving a password for a specific user

   - 3.$ pacman -S sudo -> install sudo